scottcinatl/studio5sixsix-photography-portfolio/README.md

 # Studio5sixsix Photography Portfolio

-A photography portfolio website I developed for a local photographer using reactjs and CSS styling work for the frontend while utilizing node.js and express for the server side of the application.
+A photography portfolio website I developed for a local photographer using React and CSS styling work for the frontend while utilizing node.js and express for the server side of the application.
+You can view the website at [Studio5sisix](https://studio5sixsix.herokuapp.com/)

 # Built With